gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 This socket option can only be used on SCTP endpoints in states other then ``SCTP_LISTEN``, ``SCTP_COOKIE_WAIT`` and ``SCTP_COOKIE_ECHOED``.
+If the socket options is successful, all affected DTLS chunks sent will use the specified keys until the keys are changed again by another call of this socket option.

 ### Add Receive Keys (``SCTP_DTLS_ADD_RECV_KEYS``)